-Selects the AUTO or MANual Static Decay measurement modes.
-The AUTO FUNC SET key brings up the menu for programming the number of measurements (counts) in the AUTO mode (up to 6) and are functional only when Static Decay is selected as shown in Figure 2.2.8.
+AUTO/MAN Selects the AUTO or MANual Static Decay measurement modes.

+The AUTO FUNC SET key brings up the menu for programming the number of measurements (counts, up to 6) in the AUTO mode.
+This is functional only when Static Decay is selected.
 The interval between measurements (time ground relay remains closed before the next test is initiated) is automatically determined.